iamh2o/a_view_of_addiction/docs/review_of_addition_interventions.md

 # Addiction Recovery: A Personal Journey Beyond the 12-Step Paradigm

+---

+> # THIS IS A DRAFT WIP PUBLICATION DESTINED FOR F1000 RESEARCH

+---

 ## Table of Contents

 - [Addiction Recovery: A Personal Journey Beyond the 12-Step Paradigm](#addiction-recovery-a-personal-journey-beyond-the-12-step-paradigm)